Is it wrong to buy a dog? What if you’re buying a dog from a breeder – does that make it right?

 *Homeless dogs in Athens, Greece

-With the rise of “pandemic puppies” that are allowing for-profit breeders and evil puppy mills to charge ridiculous prices to meet the demand, I fear that it’s only a matter of time until dogs will overpopulate shelters once again.
-I can only imagine the enormous amount of neglect, surrender, and oftentimes, abuse once the novelty of having a dog wears off and the world returns to normal.
+With the rise of “pandemic puppies” that are allowing for-profit breeders and evil puppy mills to charge ridiculous prices to meet the demand, it’s only a matter of time until dogs overpopulate shelters once again.
+I can only imagine the enormous amount of neglect, surrender, and oftentimes, abuse as the novelty of having a dog wears off and the world returns to normal.

 #2 Millions of dogs are KILLED/EUTHANIZED each year